 Parking at a Glance

-The Town of Wrightsville Beach has approximately 1,500 metered spaces available for public parking.
-Meters are monitored from 9am to 7pm every day from March 1 to October 31.
+The Town of Wrightsville Beach has over 1,600 metered spaces available for public parking.
+Meters are enforced every day from March 1 to October 31 from 9am to 7pm (with some enforced 9am - 8pm).
 Wrightsville Beach also uses pay stations and offers pay-by-phone for your convenience at some public parking locations.
 There are 26 pay stations located on the island.
 For Lanier Parking information, call 910-256-5453.
-To find more information about parking locations and payment options in Wrightsville Beach, click here.
+To find more information about parking locations, payment options, rates and other parking information in Wrightsville Beach, click here.

 For more comprehensive handicap information, visit ACCESS North Carolina.